 Erie Day School does not approach violations of community standards with punitive intent, but rather uses measured responses that it believes will help our students be responsible and accountable for their actions.
 The school prefers to view each violation as a separate incident and not as part of a "one size fits all" discipline policy.
 Each student is unique and brings his or her own set of attitudes and beliefs.
-Each requires individual attention and response.
+Each requires individual attention and response, appropriate to the grade/age level.

-Therefore, any student who fails to observe the school's or individual teacher's standards for behavior or language may be placed in lunch inconvenience (loss of recess time), in-school suspension (ISS), out-of-school suspension (OSS), or expelled.
+Therefore, any student who fails to observe the school's or individual teacher's standards for behavior or language may be placed in lunch inconvenience (loss of recess time), in-school suspension (ISS), out-of-school suspension (OSS), or expulsion.